 Overland to the Missions Circuit

 The Jesuit Missions circuit begins 225 kilometers northeast of Santa Cruz at San Javier, reachable in about 3.5 hours on paved roads.
-The full six-mission loop covers approximately 500 kilometers over 2-4 days, with the eastern missions requiring unpaved road travel during dry season.
+The full six-mission loop covers approximately 500 kilometers over 2 to 4 days, with the eastern missions requiring unpaved road travel during the dry season.

 Journey Time